 In science it is very important to keep a record of your findings.
 Making mistakes is human and I can just about guarantee you will make mistakes during your research – I have certainly made countless already.
 To guard against being unable to catch mistakes and as part of the scientific method, it is imperative that you keep a laboratory notebook.
 Since we are a primary computational lab, a virtual format is appropriate and allows us easy access to each other’s lab notebooks and records.
 Currently, I am going to try out using Labstep but if this does not suit your needs, please let me know.
 It will help if you can suggest an appropriate alternative.
 Also, all code, including data analysis code and bash scripting, should be version-controlled and saved to the lab’s [Github repository]https://github.com/orgs/Mansbach-Lab).
 New projects should be based on the Shablona template, unless you have a preferred suggestion.

 Each month, I will write up a quick (paragraph length) assessment of your progress, touching on what I believe you have accomplished and done well, what I think you need to work on, and what specific research goals I believe you can accomplish over the next month.
 This is for your benefit and criticism I give is intended to be constructive.
-If for some reason it is not working, please let me know and we can talk about how to make it more useful.
+If for some reason this is not working, please let me know and we can talk about how to make it more useful.

 A result you find is not a result until it has been, at minimum, reported on (and preferably peer-reviewed).
 Writing and presentations are rarely finished products; it is not uncommon for a presentation to be re-used in evolving form for multiple years.
 It’s very difficult to disentangle research from communication, and that isn’t necessarily a bad thing.

 Therefore, I do expect that you will be relatively proactive about presenting and publishing your work–and of course I will as well, as we will be collaborating.
 This means that I will probably push you, at least while you are still less senior and don’t have your own progress figured out yet, to write your paper at the same time as doing your research.
 I expect that you will present whatever research you have at least once a year at a reputable conference.
 My preference is for APS March Meeting, but the Biophysical Society of Canada is another possibility, or any conference that you believe fits your work that you can make a reasonable argument for.
-Please keep this in mind because the deadlines for submitting your work to such conferences are often very far ahead of the conferences themselves–you will probably be applying to present on work that you have not yet done, or at least not yet commpleted!
+Please keep this in mind because the deadlines for submitting your work to such conferences are sometimes very far ahead of the conferences themselves–you will probably be applying to present on work that you have not yet done, or at least not yet commpleted!
 This is perfectly normal and fine.
 If things go pear-shaped between application and conference, well, it happens, and you just present whatever you have.
 It’s still extremely valuable experience.
 Also, please plan to work with me so that we can make sure to secure you travel funding, either from my own grants or from grants that you or I may need to apply for.

 You should ideally be publishing about one first-author paper every 1-1.5 years.
 This isn’t a hard and fast rule; some papers take forever to get through peer review and some go through rapidly, and of course this is partly my responsibility as well as yours.
 I mostly say this to give you a vague idea of what the ideal goals would look like so that we can work towards them together.

 Giving correct credit to folks for work done is very important to me, and this has implications on paper authorship.
-If we are writing a paper with just two of us–one student and me, the PI–the authorship will always be student as first author and me as the corresponding author.
+If we are writing a paper with just two of us–one student and me, the PI–the authorship will almost always be student as first author and me as the corresponding author.
 As the lab has grown, however, I find that we are writing more and more collaborative, multi-author papers.
 To ensure credit on multi-author papers is apportioned correctly, we will be employing two important tactics.
 First of all, we will have a CRediT author statement at the end of the paper, ensuring that everyone’s contributions are made clear in a consistent fashion.
 Secondly, we will have two paper authorship discussions, one as we begin to write the paper and one when we have finalized a draft, in which we will have a frank discussion surrounding who should be listed as the first author or author(s).
 In the event of multiple first authors, where more than one student or postdoctoral scholar contributed in equal amounts, they will be designated as such in the publication, and they will determine an appropriate way of assessing whose name will be listed first on the article (I recommend either a random procedure or, in the case of multiple planned co-authorships, trading off.)

 Of course, in addition to the nuts and bolts of research, there’s also the formal business of graduate school milestones, which are somewhat different depending on whether you are a MSc or a PhD student.
 Please make sure you interface with the graduate program advisor and understand the policies and requirements of our university!
 You are required to take three courses (I’m happy to help pick out the most useful ones), and if you get a failing grade you will have to withdraw from the program.
 Please do not fail a course (if you’re struggling in a course you can (1) reach out to the professor and see if they think you’ll be able to do well and if so what you would need to do (2) if need be, drop or disc it.
 This isn’t ideal but it’s much, much better than failing.)